 For safety reasons, there are a few medications that the FDA recommends be discarded down the toilet:

-Do not leave the cotton wad in the medicine bottle.
+Patients should not leave the cotton wad in the medicine bottle.
 The cotton absorbs moisture, which can affect the medicine.

 Copyright © 2010- North Shore-LIJ Health System.
 All rights reserved.